Finishing the Hat (Desperate Housewives)

-"Finishing the Hat" is the 180th episode and the second part of the two-hour series finale of the ABC television series Desperate Housewives.
-It is the twenty-third and final episode of the show's eighth season and was broadcast on May 13, 2012.
+"Finishing the Hat" is the second part of the two-hour series finale of the ABC television series Desperate Housewives.
+It is the twenty-third and final episode of the show's eighth season and the 180th episode overall, which was broadcast on May 13, 2012.
 Although the season was promoted as "Kiss Them Goodbye", the series finale was promoted as "The Final Kiss Goodbye".

 Plot

 Katherine makes a surprise return to the lane, having made a huge amount of money as the owner of a frozen food conglomerate in France, and offers Lynette a job as the head of her United States expansion.
 Tom recommends she take the job.

 Susan reveals to her friends that she is moving.
 While seeing Julie through the last weeks of her pregnancy, Susan tries to set her up on a date with her obstetrician.

 Julie, Gaby, and Susan are all helping Renee on her wedding day.
 In the limo on the way to the wedding Julie's water breaks.
 Susan jumps into the driver's seat of the limo and takes Julie to the hospital.
 Renee arrives at the wedding disheveled and distraught, but the wedding goes off without a hitch.
 Trip crashes the wedding and finally convinces Bree that he truly cares for her.
 They kiss and reconcile.

 Bree is tasked with getting a particular hard-to-get 45 rpm record and a turntable to play it on for the dying Mrs. McCluskey.
 On the day of the wedding, Bree stops in and sees that Mrs. McCluskey has the record and turntable and Roy says Trip got it for them.

 During a poker game, before Susan's departure, the girls vow that this will not be their last poker game, but as Mary Alice reveals via voice-over, it turns out to be.
 Lynette and Tom move to New York, where Lynette works as a CEO; they move into a penthouse apartment overlooking Central Park and spend the rest of their lives happily together with their six grandchildren.
 Gaby and Carlos start a personal shopping website that leads to a show on the Home Shopping Network, and they move to a mansion in California.
 Bree marries Trip and they move to Louisville, where Bree becomes a member of the Kentucky state legislature.

+In one of the final scenes, Susan drives her family around Wisteria Lane one last time before they leave.
+Unseen, they are watched by the ghosts of nearly every character who had died on the lane during the course of the series, beginning with the most recent, Susan's husband Mike Delfino.
+This continues in roughly reverse chronological order, and ends with Mary Alice Young, whose suicide was the catalyst of the series.

+The final scene shows that life goes on in the neighborhood, as Jennifer, the woman who bought Susan's house, hides a mysterious jewelry box in a locked cabinet while Mary Alice comments that mystery and secrets will continue to exist within Wisteria Lane.